LassoSoft/LassoGuide/lasso_guide_source/databases/odbc-data-sources.rst

    updates or deletes.

 -  Some data sources will truncate any data beyond the length they are set up to store.
-Ensure that all fields have sufficient capacity for the values that need to be stored in them.
+Verify that all fields have sufficient capacity for the values that need to be stored in them.

 -  Use ``-returnField`` parameters to reduce the number of fields that are